How Long Does it Take to Get a Green Card?

 The total process here also costs $1,960.

-The process for how long it takes to get a green card through marriage to a citizen is a bit easier.
+This process is a bit easier.
 If you are a U.S. citizen married to a foreign national living abroad, the process is as such:

 - Interview and approval: 1–2 months

-The total process costs approximately $1,400.
+The total process costs for marriage-based green cards are approximately $1,400.
 An experienced immigration attorney can clarify which process pertains to your situation.

-How Long Does it Take to Get a Green Card After Applying
+How Long it Takes to Get a Green Card After Applying

 - Approximately 12 TO 16 weeks after filing: you receive an Employment Authorization Document (EAD) or work permit provided you filed Form I-765, Application for Employment Authorization, and Form I-131, Application for Travel Document.